DEX-ware/fair-atomic-swap/doc/bip-email/ours.md

 We have doned some research, including fetching cryptocurrency market history in the last year, and analyzing how profitable the arbitrage can be, given the default timelock setting (24/48 hrs) .
 Our result shows that the profit can be approximately 1% ~ 2.3%, which is non-negligible compared with 0.3% for stock market, and can be attractive considering it's risk-free.

-For better understanding, you may also refer to:
+To understand it better, you may also like to refer to:

 + https://en.bitcoin.it/wiki/Atomic_swap#Financial_optionality
 + https://blog.bitmex.com/atomic-swaps-and-distributed-exchanges-the-inadvertent-call-option/